haskell/blog.haskell.org/content/ghc-9.12-cabal-3.14/index.md

 * Enhance error detection for cabal root project files, including broken symlinks.

-* Don't pass `--coverage-for` for non-dependency libs of testsuite.
+* Don't pass `--coverage-for` for non-dependency libs of a testsuite.

 * Fix a bug that causes `cabal init` to crash if `git` is not installed.